freetsdb/freetsdb/logger/style_guide.md

 * Info
 * Debug

-InfluxDB uses structured logging.
+FreeTSDB uses structured logging.
 Structured logging is when you log messages and attach context to those messages with more easily read data regarding the state of the system.
 A structured log message is composed
 of: